toumorokoshi/surgen/README.rst

 Surgen Script
 =============

-A surgen script should contain a class that:
+A surgen script MUST contain a class that:

     * extends surgen.Procedure
     * overrides operate(self)
     * does NOT override __init__

+A surgen script can:

+    * provide a should_run function to determine if the script should run (default true)

 Examples of surgen scripts can be found in the examples/ directory.